Who ruled the united Kingdom?

 The Kingdom of Israel lasted only 207 years.
 Twenty kings ruled over the nation before it was destroyed in 723 B.C.
 The Kingdom of Judah, however, lasted a bit longer at 344 years.
 Nineteen men and one woman ruled over the people until they were also conquered and destroyed in 586.

-The richest of all the kings of Israel was Solomon.
-Not only was he the wealthiest person of his day, he ultimately amassed a fortune that has never been equaled by any other human (1Kings 3:10 - 13).
-The king was easily worth several hundred BILLION dollars in today's money due to the massive amounts of gold, silver and goods that came his way!
+King David became quite wealthy during his life.
+In fact, his riches were such that his tomb was raided a few times in order to get his cash!
+The richest of all the monarchs, however, was King Solomon.
+He ultimately amassed a fortune that has never been equaled by any other human (1Kings 3:10 - 13).
+The king was easily worth several hundred billion dollars in today's money due to the massive amounts of gold, silver and goods he owned!

 Longest and shortest reigns